Complete Rail Tours Packing List

 Our favorite packing suggestion – Packing right & less is always good!

 Comfortable walking shoes are essential.

-We will be walking to and from the train stations and our hotels so you will want to be in comfortable shoes.
-We recommend 2 pairs.
-One pair of comfortable walking shoes with good traction.
+During our rail tour we will be walking to and from the train stations and our hotels so you will want to be in comfortable shoes.
+We recommend 2 pairs of shoes: one pair of comfortable walking shoes with good traction and a nicer pair for the evening.
 Sturdy, low-profile tennis shoes with a good tread are fine, too.
 During the evening, women may like to wear flats and sandals.
 Be sure to break in your shoes before you come.

 Below you’ll find a complete packing list for both men and women, information about luggage transfer during our rail tours, essential documents, and other helpful facts.

 The following items will be provided by Echo Rails & Trails at your Day 1 Lucerne Hotel Briefing:

 Day pack –You will receive this day pack that provides enough room for your daily needs such as sweater, water bottle etc. After you use this, it folds up into the zipper in the front and easy to pack in your suitcase.